12 February 2020

-You need insurance to protect your business – that’s a no-brainer.
-Exactly which coverages are right for you, however, isn’t always clear.
-We’ll take you through some of the most common policies for landscapers, so you have a better idea of what to look for.
+We’ll take you through some of the most common types of insurance for landscapers, so you have a better idea of what to look for.

 The first step to getting landscaping insurance should happen before you even sit down to buy a policy.
-For starters, consider all the kinds of work you do, and keep in mind any seasonal duties.
-Pull up bids or client invoices, if they’ll help to jog your memory.
+That includes understanding the specific risks you face in your day-to-day work, so you can find coverage that protects you from them.

 You spend almost all of your working hours on someone else’s property, whether it’s a single-family home or a city park; accidents are bound to happen.